Prot2Token: A Unified Framework for Protein Modeling via Next-Token Prediction: Introduction

 \section{Introduction}

 Proteins are the fundamental building blocks of life, playing a critical role in maintaining human health.
-However, understanding the complex language of proteins—encoded in their sequences and structures—remains a significant challenge for researchers \cite{shim2019pathway} .
+However, understanding the complex language of proteins—encoded in their sequences and structures—remains a significant challenge for researchers \citep{shim2019pathway}.
 This complexity limits our ability to interpret, predict, and design proteins for various biomedical and therapeutic applications.

 Protein function prediction is particularly challenging due to the vast diversity of protein sequences, structural variations, and the limited availability of labeled data.
-Unlike natural languages, protein sequences do not follow explicit syntactic rules understandable by humans, making it difficult for models to learn meaningful representations without extensive biological knowledge \cite{ofer2021language}.
-Protein language models (PLMs) offer a transformative solution by learning meaningful representations of protein sequences, enabling researchers to decode and translate protein data into a more interpretable format \cite{an2022collectively,ferruz2022controllable}.
+Unlike natural languages, protein sequences do not follow explicit syntactic rules understandable by humans, making it difficult for models to learn meaningful representations without extensive biological knowledge \citep{ofer2021language}.
+Protein language models (PLMs) offer a transformative solution by learning meaningful representations of protein sequences, enabling researchers to decode and translate protein data into a more interpretable format \citep{an2022collectively,ferruz2022controllable}.
 By leveraging PLMs, we can bridge the gap between raw protein information and human understanding, advancing research in drug discovery, disease mechanisms, and synthetic biology.

-While PLMs have significantly advanced protein-prediction tasks, current models require task-specific specialization after pre-training \cite{hu2023learning,roche2024equipnas}.
+While PLMs have significantly advanced protein-prediction tasks, current models require task-specific specialization after pre-training \citep{hu2023learning,roche2024equipnas}.
 This reliance on separate modules for distinct tasks leads to inefficient computational resource use and limited scalability.
-Most PLMs undergo post-training alignment with specialized predictor architectures for individual tasks, requiring independent training and fine-tuning—a time-consuming and resource-intensive approach \cite{weissenow2025protein}.
-A unified model capable of efficiently handling diverse protein-prediction tasks would overcome this limitation, streamlining protein function prediction and enhancing its accessibility for real-world applications.
+Most PLMs undergo post-training alignment with specialized predictor architectures for individual tasks, requiring independent training and fine-tuning—a time-consuming and resource-intensive approach \citep{weissenow2025protein}.
+A unified tokenization protocol capable of standardizing diverse protein-prediction tasks would overcome this limitation, streamlining protein function prediction and enhancing its accessibility for real-world applications.